emposha/PHP-Shell-Detector/README.md

 Usage
 -----
-To activate PHP Shell Detector:
+To activate Web Shell Detector:

 1) Upload shelldetect.php and shelldetect.db to your root directory